duo-labs/sharedsignals/docs/subjects-in-ssf.md

-# Subjects in the Shared Signals and Events Framework
+# Subjects in the Shared Signals Framework
 Subjects are defined in detail in the
-[Subject Identifiers for Security Event Tokens spec](https://datatracker.ietf.org/doc/html/draft-ietf-secevent-subject-identifiers), and the SSE Framework adds [three new subject types](https://openid.net/specs/openid-sse-framework-1_0.html#subject-principals) to that list.
+[Subject Identifiers for Security Event Tokens spec](https://datatracker.ietf.org/doc/html/draft-ietf-secevent-subject-identifiers), and the Shared Signals Framework adds [three new subject types](https://openid.net/specs/openid-sse-framework-1_0.html#subject-principals) to that list.

 Subject Identifiers are JSON objects and can either be